ahuber33/CEDRIC_GSI/README.md

-# CEDRIC_GSI analysis code for determination of temperature paramter from gamma spectrum incident on CEDRIC spectrometer.
+# CEDRIC_GSI analysis code for determination of temperature parameter from gamma spectrum incident on CEDRIC spectrometer.
-#[huber@ecnbg.in2p3.fr, huberarnaud@gmail.com]
+#[huber@cenbg.in2p3.fr, huberarnaud@gmail.com]

 # HOW TO USE THE ANALYSE CODE ?